Sex Reassignment Surgery

 - Puberty blockers – A dysphoric, young individual may make a request to be prescribed hormones (testosterone or estrogen) that would repress physical changes.
 Before choosing this option, the young individual ought to talk with a pediatrician and sometimes a psychiatrist about the upsides and downsides of taking these hormones, particularly at a youthful age.

 - Hormones – Teens or grown-ups may take the hormones estrogen or testosterone to develop characteristics of the sex that they relate to.

 - Surgery – Some individuals opt for complete sex-reassignment surgery, sometimes called sex-change surgery.
 Others may choose to have only some procedures performed to have them appear more in-sync with their feelings.

 With their physicians, individuals pick the treatment that is appropriate for them in light of what they need and what they as of now look like.

 An individual may no longer feel dysphoria after transitioning.
 Yet, the individual may need therapy.

 Companions, family, colleagues, potential employers, and religious organizations may have a hard time understanding when somebody’s gender appears to change.
 These challenges can call for expert help.

-To learn more about Sex Reassignment Surgery, click the links below:
+Lastly, to learn more about Sex Reassignment Surgery, click the links below: